vackosar/vackosar.github.io/_posts/2020-06-19-openais-glow-flow-based-model-teardown.md

 </figure>

 ## Attribute Manipulation
-On the latent space it is possible to identify directions correpoding to change of certain attributes.
+On the latent space it is possible to identify directions correspoding to change of certain semantic attributes.
-For example there is a direction into which face could be modified to be more smiling.
+For example there is a direction into which face could be modified to smile more.
 This is an example of [a disentangled representation](/ml/disentagled-representations).

 <figure class="figure">